Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

   <li>This release resolves an issue with caching NFS hostnames from the NFS allowed list.</li>
 </ul>
 {{site.data.alerts.end}}
-* Added the ability to store master keys for at-rest encryption in an external Key Management Server (KMS) and updated the corresponding REST APIs and `qq` CLI commands.
+* Added the ability to store master keys for at-rest encryption in an external Key Management Server (KMS) and updated the corresponding REST APIs and `qq` CLI commands
-* Added the ability to dismiss errors and warnings on the **Cluster > Active Directory** page in the Web UI by clicking **X**.
+* Added the ability to dismiss errors and warnings on the **Cluster > Active Directory** page in the Web UI by clicking **X**
-* Configured the drive LEDs for the front (external) storage bays on Quiver 1U All-NVMe Gen 1 platforms to light up red if a drive fails.
+* Configured the drive LEDs for the front (external) storage bays on Quiver 1U All-NVMe Gen 1 platforms to light up red if a drive fails
-* Ensured that certain SMB `qq` CLI commands always output valid JSON.
+* Ensured that certain SMB `qq` CLI commands always output valid JSON

 ## Qumulo Core 6.2.1.2
 {{page.varDownloadsRelnotes}}